TEAC 7122 Science for Contemporary Learners

 Coordinator Karina Mckoy Opens in new window

-Description The purpose of this unit is for students to investigate how primary-age children think scientifically and develop knowledge of the natural world, and explore constructivist strategies for teaching primary science aligned to current reform efforts.
+Description The purpose of this subject is for students to investigate how primary-age children think scientifically and develop knowledge of the natural world, and explore constructivist strategies for teaching primary science aligned to current reform efforts.
 An emphasis will be placed on understanding the essential features of inquiry-based pedagogies, scientific practices, and the role of creativity, coding, and technology in teaching and learning science.
 Students will apply their understandings of learning and constructivist pedagogies to the design of a series of primary science lessons.

 Discipline Teacher Education: Primary